“That is so High School!”

 Unlike, say, the guys acing Shop who would go to work at Electric Boat, date and marry the girls in general ed who resigned themselves to the four kids and paycheck anxiety in their future.
 An early, fusty air surrounded those going down into the service industry mines, the hairdressers and tire salesmen.
 We had a pretty clear idea who would be living out those lives.

 And, in their own category, the guys most likely to be cops.

 Back in the 1960’s you could tell a kid who was likely to become a cop.
 In an anti-war era, they volunteered for military service even if they personally disapproved of the war.
 Not to enlist was not an option.
 They were inflexible in Civics class, speaking with a moral compass that pointed true north, even when hooted at from the far corners.
 If a Biblical perspective was going to make its way into a discussion in the 1960’s, it was likely to come from a cop-to-be.
 Good all around athletes, three-sport guys, physical guys.
 The moral certainty and physicality often showed up together.
-In my high school, bullying, preying on the weak, general craven behavior, was still considered bad form and was dealt with after school behind the gym.
+In my high school at the time, bullying, preying on the weak, was still considered bad form and was dealt with after school behind the gym.
 And it was often the cop-to-be who was administering the payback beating.
 The child become a man who cannot let the wicked go unpunished.